 - Music Resources

-17 Success Strategies is short, clocking in at 27 pages (according to Kindle), and includes a “quickstart” page summarizing the strategies for those who don’t have time to read the other 26 pages!
+17 Success Strategies is short, clocking in at 27 pages, and includes a “quickstart” page summarizing the strategies for those who don’t have time to read the other 26 pages!

 Topics and actionable strategies include: